 In 2003, Noah fought in the initial strike on Iraq and spent one year fighting in Operation Iraqi Freedom, which he says got him “hooked” and from that moment he knew he wanted to return.
 “I loved my job as an infantry soldier,” says Noah.
 “In the first year I was there, I saw the difference and progress we were making.
 I could not wait to return.
 Just the thought of going back thrilled me.”
 In September 2005, Noah was finally redeployed to Iraq and just three months later, he suffered a life changing injury.

-Noah has three young children and resides in Alabaster, AL.
+Noah resides in Birmingham, AL.